kbei5234/kbei5234/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Karen Bei and I'm a junior at Tufts University studying Computer Engineering.
-I'm currently working on an AI project to predict validity of PCB Designs through a partnership between Break Through Tech AI at MIT and Cadence Design Systems.
+Current Projects: I'm currently working on an AI project to predict validity of PCB Designs through a partnership between Break Through Tech AI at MIT and Cadence Design Systems.
 I'm also taking part of a cybersecurity clinic to enhance cybersecurity practices and policies of a non-profit organization.
+Interests: embedded systems, digital logic, cybersecurity, machine learning